dfarrell07/CBenchF/README.md

 **This project is very new, under early development.
 It is not ready for use!**

+Note: There are a number of TODOs external to CBenchF that need to be knocked out before CBenchF can continue (for example, Dockerizing OpenDaylight).
+I'm working on those TODOs in the context of the ODL Integration Team.
+Don't take a lack of commits here as a lack of progress. ;)

 ### Overview

 This project aims to bring some sanity to the SDN controller performance testing landscape by providing a well architected framework for such tests.